verena-diersch/Python-advanced-analysis/README.md

 This is a student project I did in my data analytics bootcamp.
 Using Python and the relevant libraries (pandas, matplotlib, seaborn, matplotlib, folium, sklearn, pylab, quandl) I

 - conducted explorative data analysis with seaborn (correlation heatmaps etc.)
-- plotted a choropleth map importing a JSON file and using folium
+- plotted a choropleth map importing a JSON file and using folium,
-- performed regression analysis
+- performed regression analysis,
-- performed k-means clustering
+- performed k-means clustering,
-- performed time series analysis using an API
+- and performed time series analysis using an API.

-The project brief can be found elsewhere in this repository.
+The project brief can be found in the subfolder Project Information.

-The project description and final deliverable can be found in the relevant folders in this repository.
+A short final report can be found in the subfolder Deliverables.

+All jupyter notebooks containing the code for this project are in the Scripts subfolder.

 The original data can be accessed via the data folder.